Elections New Brunswick

 • persons other than teachers engaged to assist in the delivery of programs and services to pupils;

-• other persons engaged in support areas such as social services, health services, psychology and guidance;
+• other persons engaged in support areas such as social services, health services, psychology and guidance; or

-• employees of the Department of Education and Early Childhood Development;
+• employees of the Department of Education and Early Childhood Development.

 • a judge,